-Here are some easy examples of nouns, pronouns, adjectives and verbs in the two number categories:
+Examples of Grammatical NumberBelow are examples of nouns, pronouns, adjectives, and verbs in the two number categories:

 |Noun||cat, mouse||cats, mice|